Japharzadeh/sudoku/README.md

 Responsive layout adjusts cell sizes on window resize.

+Installation and Running:

+Ensure Python 3.10+ is installed.

+Install required packages using pip:

+pip install -r requirements.txt

+Run the application:

+python sudoku_master.py

+(Replace sudoku_master.py with the filename of the main script if different.)

 The application starts with main(), initializing the database, creating the GUI, and launching the Qt event loop.